Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 * Increase the number of members.
 * Increase rankings on search engines.
 ### Requirements
-* Easy to navigate on varius screen sizes.
+* Easy to navigate on various screen sizes.
 * Clear information on the services provided.
 * Keep the user interested with small bits of information to make them want to engage with the club.
 * Simple methods of contacting the club.
-* Visually inviting so users don't leave.
+* Visually inviting so users do not leave.
 ### Expectations
 * I expect to know if a form has been submitted properly and if items are not filled in, to be prompted.
 * I expect all links to social media sites to be opened in a new tab.
 * I expect all navigation links to work correctly.
-* I expect screen size not to effect the quality of the website.
+* I expect screen size not to affect the quality of the website.
 * I expect all information to be correct and accurate.

 \